What to do if…

 Important note

-This is general information, not legal advice.
-Funds availability rules depend on deposit type, timing, and account history, and banks may apply fraud and compliance controls that limit what they can disclose.
-If anyone pressures you to move money urgently to “unlock” it, slow down and verify everything directly with your bank.
+This is general information, not legal, financial, banking, or professional advice.
+Funds availability depends on deposit type, deposit timing, account history, bank policy, and fraud or compliance controls that may limit what the bank can disclose.

 Additional Resources